timetoady/timetoady.gihub.io/_posts/2020-11-21-Basketball-The-Final-Week-3.md

 ###### *Not too much here yet.
 CSS could still use fiddling.
 But it displays!*

 I also wanted to make a place for the team name to be pulled and displayed at the top.
 But I forgot one tiny little thing: when I added that little datum to my schema, and marked it as required, I didn't also add it to my route.
-So matter how many times it adjusted it and hammered the "Send" button in Postman, it kept giving me a "teamName field required" message, and yelling "It's **right** **there**!" at it didn't help.
+So no matter how many times I adjusted it and hammered the "Send" button in Postman, it kept giving me a "teamName field required" message, and yelling "It's **right** **there**!" didn't help.

 Adding it to the route fields did.
 Yup, suuuuper genius.